 It is normal to experience pain when exercising, which is why it is important to adjust your exercise intensity to your ability.
 It is easy to feel discouraged due to the pain, but as long as the pain returns to its “normal” state within 24 hours, you are exercising right.
 However, if you experience increased pain more than 24 hours after exercising, lower the intensity of your physical activity or try a form of exercise that fits you better.
 A physiotherapist can guide you so that you get the best possible results from your exercise.

 No, not necessarily.
-In fact, only a small proportion of all OA patients require surgery (around 10% of all knee and hip OA patients).
-It is not until later stages of the disease, when the patient is suffering from severe pain including pain at rest, that surgery is considered.
+Only a small proportion of all OA patients require surgery (around 10% of all knee and hip OA patients).
+It is not until later stages of the disease when the patient is suffering from severe pain including pain at rest, that surgery is considered.
 When the disease has reached this stage, loss of joint space due to loss of articular cartilage and bone spurs tend to be very visible on an X-ray.